alexisespinosa-uptake/OpenFOAMContainers/README.OpenFOAM.md

 # General Documentation

-Here we provide some examples of how to build OpenFOAM containers that have been tested to run properly in Pawsey Supercomputers.
+Here we provide some examples on how to build OpenFOAM containers that have been tested to run properly in Pawsey Supercomputers.
 Users are encouraged to use this document and the examples provided as a guide for building their own OpenFOAM containers.

 The following directories contain: